RustyRoad/RustyRoad/README.md

 ## 🚀 Future Scope <a name = "future_scope"></a>

 - Add support for more database adapters.
-- Add support for react.
+- Split into separate crates.
+  - Create an API crate.
     - Add support for GraphQL.
     - Add support for API based microservices.
+  - Create a web crate.
+    -  Add support for react.
+  - Convert RustyRoad into a CLI library that each crate can use.
 - Add support for more asset pipelines.
 - One click deployment to AWS, GCP, Azure, and Digital Ocean or provide a docker image.
 - Add support for more authentication frameworks.